meavinash/Visual_analytics_assessment/README.md

 **Synthetic Classifiers Analysis**

 **Overview**

 This project provides a detailed analysis of two classifiers trained on a synthetic dataset of images.
-The dataset consists of 10,000 images—7,000 dog images and 3,000 cat images—projected onto a 2-dimensional plane.
+The dataset consists of 10,000 images out of which 7,000 are dog images and 3,000 are cat images—projected onto a 2-dimensional plane.
 The classifiers, named Classifier A and Classifier B, both achieve an accuracy of 75%, but this project aims to dig deeper into their performance and behavior through visualizations and interactive tools.

 **Problem Statement**
 Given that both classifiers have identical overall accuracy, the objective of this analysis is to: